-A forthcoming book on Collaborative Governance for Social Innovation in India
+A newly published book on Collaborative Governance for Social Innovation

 Aoyama, Yuko, with Balaji Parthasarathy.
 The Rise of the Hybrid Domain: Collaborative Governance for Social Innovation